cyberalien/line-md/README.md

 Icon set is in development.
 It contains only few icons so far.
 Icons can change any time.

-# CSS 2 animations
+# SVG 2 animations

-Icons use CSS 2 animations, which are contained in icon code and do not require external stylesheet or script.
+Icons use SVG 2 animations, which are contained in icon code and do not require external stylesheet or script.

 # Usage in HTML